 The Audit Committee consists of the following members:

 The Board has a Remuneration Committee for the purpose of preparing and deciding on issues relating to the remuneration of senior executives in the Group.
-The duties of the Committee include making recommendations to the Board on the Board’s decisions regarding terms of employment and remuneration of the CEO and the deputy CEO of AB Volvo, principles for the remuneration, including pensions and severance payments, of other members of the Group Executive Board and principles for variable salary systems, share based incentive programs and for pension and severance payment structures for other senior executives in the Group.
+The duties of the Committee include making recommendations to the Board on the Board’s decisions regarding terms of employment and remuneration of the CEO and, if appointed, the Deputy CEO of AB Volvo, principles for the remuneration, including pensions and severance payments, of other members of the Group Executive Board and principles for variable salary systems, share based incentive programs and for pension and severance payment structures for other senior executives in the Group.

-The Remuneration Committee shall monitor and evaluate ongoing programs and programs concluded during the year for the variable remuneration of senior executives, application of the guidelines for the remuneration of senior executives on which the Annual General Meeting shall decide, and the current remuneration structures and levels in the Group.
-The Board shall, no later than three weeks prior to the Annual General Meeting, present the results of the Remuneration Committee’s evaluation on the company’s website.
+The Remuneration Committee shall also monitor and evaluate ongoing programs and programs concluded during the year for the variable remuneration of senior executives, application of the guidelines for the remuneration to the Volvo Group Executive Board, and the current remuneration structures and levels in the Group.

 The Remuneration Committee consists of following members: